Safety on Social Media: Unlocking Secure Travel Posts

 What Can Security Cameras See?

 The Answer Isn’t As Simple As You Might Think We live in a time where home security is everything.
 With the high number of break-ins that have been occurring all over the country while homeowners have been at work, vacation, or simply running a few errands, it is important to make sure the home is secure.
 Security cameras can help protect your home or business.
-Some homeowners have experienced break-ins while at home and this can make for a very scary experience.
-Imagine being at home watching television or sleeping and then suddenly being met with a burglar.
-Nothing is ever the same after such an experience.
-If a break-in occurs, a security system alarm can run them off before they get any further.
-Most of the time, the presence of the alarm serves as a deterrent for a burglar.
-They are looking for homes that don’t have home security systems.
-They are especially looking for the presence of home security cameras.
+Some homeowners experience break-ins while at home, and this creates a very scary experience.
+Imagine watching television or sleeping, and then suddenly meeting a burglar.
+Nothing ever feels the same after such an event.
+If a break-in occurs, a security system alarm can scare them off before they get any further.
+Most of the time, the alarm’s presence deters a burglar.
+They look for homes without security systems.
+Specifically, they seek homes without security cameras.
 Benefits of Home Security Cameras There are a number of benefits to home security cameras that you should be aware of.
 They are: They keep the bad guys away – Just the sight of an outdoor security camera will help keep the home from being a target.
 There is a good chance that a burglar will case a home before they rob it.
 If a camera is spotted, they will most likely have a change of heart, if you want to call it that.
 Evidence – Home security cameras record footage that can be used as evidence to help the police capture the burglar.
 The footage can also be used to recover the stolen items.
 Keep track of family – You can access your cameras remotely so that you can keep an eye on your kids or any elderly relatives that are in the home.
 Check in on Fido – If you have pets in the house, remotely accessing your cameras is a great way to see how your pets are doing.
 Dogs, especially, can get into some mischief.
 You can see exactly how your pet passes their time.
 Save money on homeowner’s insurance – When there are cameras present in and around the home, your insurance company will love it.
 It is possible to save 15% or 20% on your insurance rates just by taking this step to deter theft.
 Peace of mind – You get the peace of mind that you and your family will be safe and that you have a lesser chance of having to track down your belongings.
 As you can see, there are many benefits to having home security cameras in and around your home.
 The Legalities of Recording People Of course, you have the right to record people who come onto your property.
-That right is further enhanced by the fact the video cameras are visible.
-This tells them that they are being recorded.
-If they don’t want to be on video, then they shouldn’t step foot on the property.
-In regards to audio, there are states that require dual consent before a person is recorded speaking.
-Fortunately, New York is not one of those states and that means that the presence of the camera is enough.
-Of course, there are going to be legal issues if a camera is placed in the bathroom, but no person who wants to secure their home is going to ask the security company to do such a thing anyway.
-The cameras can be placed around the exterior doors of the home and in areas like the kids’ playroom, living room, and the area inside the outside doors so that if an intruder comes in, they can be taped coming into the home from the inside.
-Of course, SPS Fire & Security will advise you on what you can and can’t do and the best places to locate your home security cameras.
-What Exactly Can Cameras See?
-Hi-definition video is important because you want the clearest picture possible.
-You have probably seen video footage from convenience stores and banks on the news that is grainy.
-The higher quality the camera, the better the footage.
-Nonetheless, a camera can see who is coming in and out of the home, what they are holding in their hands, people who come to the door and knock, and even license plate numbers if the camera is pointed to the area where people park in front of the home.
-From a burglar’s face and what they take out of the home to the car they are driving and the license plate number can be recorded.
-Turn to SPS Fire & Security for Protection SPS Fire & Security integrates state-of-the-art technology into your home or business so that you are protected.
+Clearly visible video cameras strengthen this right.
+This tells people they are being recorded.
+If they don’t want to be on video, then they shouldn’t step foot on your property.
+Regarding audio, some states require both parties’ consent before you record someone speaking.
+Fortunately, New York is not one of those states.
+This means the camera’s presence alone is enough.
+Of course, placing a camera in a bathroom will create legal problems, but no one who wants to secure their home would ask a security company to do that anyway.
+You can place cameras around your home’s exterior doors and in areas like the kids’ playroom, living room, and inside entryways.
+This way, if an intruder comes in, you can record them entering your home from the inside.
+Naturally, SPS Fire & Security will advise you on what you can and cannot do, and where to best place your home security cameras.
+What Exactly Can Security Cameras See?
+High-definition video is important because you want the clearest picture possible.
+You’ve probably seen grainy video footage from convenience stores and banks on the news.
+However, the higher the camera quality, the better the footage.
+Nonetheless, a camera can see who enters and leaves your home.
+It shows what they hold in their hands, people who come to your door and knock, and even license plate numbers if you point the camera where people park in front of your home.
+Your camera can record a burglar’s face, what they take out of your home, the car they drive, and even its license plate number.
+Turn to SPS Fire & Security for Protection with Security Cameras SPS Fire & Security integrates state-of-the-art technology into your home or business so that you are protected.
 We serve homes and businesses in the Rochester, Syracuse, and Buffalo areas of New York.
 To learn more about how we can help you, call us at 585-770-0348 for a free consultation.

 You’ve Had a Break In, Now What?

-Protect Yourself from Future Break-Ins Now that you have had a break in, what are your options?
-You could continue to be the person you are and not look into having more safety precautions or you can look into your local security company to get a security alarm to better protect your home.
-If you continue to think that your dog is going to protect your house now that you have had your break in, you may be putting yourself at risk.
-Many people after having their property invaded are going to look into where the burglar broke in, what they stole, why they broke in, and what made them choose the house.
-Those are questions many people will ask themselves before jumping to other options.
-A burglar may have broken into windows that are within reach, such as a downstairs bathroom, bedroom or a sliding glass door.
-In that case the options that you could look into would be to get security sensors or check out the locks on the windows or doors to see if they are damaged.
-In addition, there are hundreds of individuals that live in communities where the crime rate for burglary happens to be low.
-Since the rate is down, many residences don’t feel like they need to be locking their doors to their home or cars.
-One home burglary in your community better be a sign to start protecting your home.
+Protect Yourself from Future Break-Ins Now that you’ve had a break-in, what are your options?
+You could continue as you are and ignore extra safety steps.
+Alternatively, you can contact your local security company to get a security alarm and better protect your home.
+If you still believe your dog will protect your house after a break-in, you might be putting yourself at risk.
+After a break-in, many people ask themselves several questions: Where did the burglar get in?
+What did they steal?
+Why did they choose our house?
+What made them pick us?
+Then, they consider other options.
+A burglar might have broken in through easy-to-reach windows, like those in a downstairs bathroom or bedroom, or a sliding glass door.
+In that case, you could install security sensors or check your window and door locks for damage.
+Furthermore, hundreds of people live in communities with low burglary rates.
+Because of this, many residents don’t feel they need to lock their home or car doors.
+However, even one home burglary in your community should tell you to start protecting your home.
 How Are You Going To Protect Your Home Now That You Have Had A Break In?
 The main questions now that your property has been the victim, is what are you going to do to protect you and your family?
 Are you going to continue to live in the world where you think that you are ok to do exactly what you did before all this happened?
 Or are you going to step up your game for the next time that a burglar decides that your home is once again their target?
 Are you going to invest in a security system that has all the protection you need, such as sensors for your windows and doors, video surveillance, motion detectors, and better locks for your doors?
 Those are all of the things that you need to think about.
-Now if you think that security alarms are very costly, you need to think about how many times you’ve taken your dog to the vet.
-The amount of money that you put into your dog is the same amount you could put into your home.
-When looking into getting the proper system for your home, the best results would be to have a technician come to your property to talk with you about what it is that you are looking for and how much it would cost.
-You could start out little and, once you think that you need to get more protection for your family and home, you can add more.
-If you have kids, you definitely should be protecting the home while your kids are there.
-Your kids are a blessing and you don’t ever want something to happen to them.
-So when your children get off the bus, and they are allowed to stay home for a little while, you as a parent would like to protect them and, at the same time, know what they are doing.
-You as a parent can get video surveillance or sensors that monitor when your kids get home and when they lock the front door.
-Having an alarm when your kids are home is always a good idea, especially if your home has ever been broken into.
-Your kids might not feel safe to be there alone anymore if that has happened, but knowing that there is an alarm to protect them with make it easier.
+Costs If you think security alarms are too costly, consider how much you spend on your dog’s vet visits.
+You could invest that same amount into your home’s safety.
+When you look for the right system for your home, the best approach is to have a technician visit your property.
+They can discuss your needs and costs.
+You can start small, and then add more protection for your family and home as you feel you need it.
+If you have kids, you should definitely protect your home when they are there.
+Your children are a blessing, and you never want anything bad to happen to them.
+So, when your children get off the bus and can stay home alone for a bit, as a parent, you want to protect them and, at the same time, know what they’re doing.
+You can get video surveillance or sensors that monitor when your kids get home and when they lock the front door.
+Having an alarm when your kids are home is always a good idea, especially if someone has ever broken into your home.
+Your kids might not feel safe alone anymore if that has happened, but knowing an alarm protects them will make it easier.
 And here is something else to think about: Was your home broken into because you were a good target through a friend or a kid’s friend?
 Many times a burglar is someone that is in contact with a person that knows you or your family.
 Perhaps you have expensive jewelry, such as a wedding ring or another piece of jewelry, that is of value to you.
 Perhaps you had to do the dishes and set your rings aside.
 If you forget to put them back on, they are now sitting in your home.
 How would you feel if your valuable wedding ring that your spouse gave you on your special wedding day was stolen?
 It would be devastating.
 Do you lock up jewelry you aren’t wearing?
 Even if you do, there is still the potential that your jewelry and any other valuables could be stolen.
 What Is Your Next Step to Protect Your Home?
-Contact A Security Company Set up an appointment for a technician to come take a look at your home.
+1. Contact A Security Company Set up an appointment for a technician to come take a look at your home.
 The technician will talk about the different packages they offer.
 Explain to them what has happened to you and your home.
 They will talk with you about the equipment and what best suits you.
-How Much Are You Willing to Invest in Your Home?
+2. How Much Are You Willing to Invest in Your Home?
 What you invest in your home says a lot about how much you are willing to protect your home.
 The more you put in the more you will be protecting.
 When choosing a security package for you home, always think about the important things you are trying to protect.
-Check Locks On Windows and Door Double check all locks on windows and doors.
+3. Check Locks On Windows and Door Double check all locks on windows and doors.
 Replace any that are not working properly, especially when you are away from home for any amount of time, lock windows and doors.
 Never leave a key or code in any hidden place outside the house for someone to see.
 Don’t even do it if it is for your kids.
 If they cannot remember the code for the system or the home key, chances are they aren’t mature or responsible enough to stay home alone.
-Once The Alarm Is in, Monitor Daily Activity Monitoring daily activity through
+4. Once The Alarm Is in, Monitor Daily Activity Monitoring daily activity through your new alarm system will give you a good idea of whether or not you have purchased enough protection.
+You can monitor the activity through the alarm company website on the computer or through the alarm company app on your smart phone.
+Whatever you decide as far as protecting your home, be smart about it.
+Don’t think that doing nothing will keep you safe, especially since you have been burglarized.
+Make the investment that can and could change not only your life but your family’s life, too.

 Avoid these 10 Common Home Security Mistakes

-Could Your Security Be Compromised?
+Could Your Security Be Compromised by Making Too Many Home Security Mistakes?
 You want to ensure your home is as safe as possible because any home can be burglarized at any time.
 Even if you’re not home when it happens, a burglary can shatter your sense of security.
 When your sense of security is compromised, it is nearly impossible to feel safe in your home.
 That’s why it’s good to have a security service outfit your home with a system that suits your needs, such as protection against intruders, fire, and carbon monoxide.
 In the meantime, there are some common home security mistakes to avoid.
-Be Vigilant about Home Security It is important to be vigilant at all times when it comes to your home security.
-You should feel safe at home, not like anyone can come through the door at any time and threaten your family or your belongings.
-Below are 10 common home security mistakes to be aware of: 1.
-Hiding Your House Key Under a Doormat Even amateur burglars know to check under doormats or rocks that are near the door.
-They may even check the potted plants.
-If you need someone to come into your home while you’re not there, it is good to coordinate with them beforehand or leave a key with a trusted neighbor.
-2. Leaving a Ladder Out in the Open If you leave a ladder outside, that is almost welcoming someone to use it to break into a second story window.
-Make sure the ladder is in the garage and that upstairs windows are locked.
-3. Using Cheap Locks You don’t want to put cheap locks on your windows and doors.
-Heavy-duty is the way to go.
+Be Vigilant and Avoid These Home Security Mistakes You must stay watchful always when it comes to your home security.
+You should feel safe at home, not like anyone can walk through your door at any time and threaten your family or belongings.
+Below are 10 common home security mistakes to avoid: 1.
+Don’t Hide Your House Key Under a Doormat Even amateur burglars check under doormats or rocks near your door.
+They may even look in potted plants.
+If you need someone to come into your home while you’re away, coordinate with them beforehand or leave a key with a trusted neighbor.
+2. Put Away That Ladder If you leave a ladder outside, you almost invite someone to use it to break into a second-story window.
+Make sure the ladder is in your garage, and lock upstairs windows.
+3, Use Strong Locks Don’t put cheap locks on your windows and doors.
+Choose heavy-duty ones.
 Many burglars know how to break standard locks, so you want to make breakage as difficult as possible.
-Even with a home security system in place, you don’t want to make breaking in too easy.
-4. Forgetting to Lock Doors Forgetting to lock doors or forgetting to set your alarm system can leave the home vulnerable.
-The most common door people forget to lock is the garage door.
-It’s also one of the easiest points for a burglar to break into.
-All it takes is a wire coat hanger and an emergency release lever that is within the reach of that hanger.
-You can lock your garage door via the key lock or have a Gaplock installed.
-5. Relying on Your Dog A dog that barks when someone unfamiliar is around the home is great.
-If the dog is loud and vicious sounding, it can scare off an intruder.
+Even with a home security system, you don’t want to make breaking in too easy.
+4. Always Lock Your Doors Forgetting to lock doors or set your alarm system can leave your home open.
+People most often forget to lock the garage door.
+It’s also one of the easiest spots for a burglar to break into.
+All it takes is a wire coat hanger and an emergency release lever within reach.
+You can lock your garage door with a key lock or install a Gaplock.
+5. Don’t Just Rely on Your Dog A dog that barks when someone unfamiliar is around your home is great.
+If the dog sounds loud and vicious, it can scare off an intruder.
 Nonetheless, you should still have an alarm system and lock your doors.
-While your dog can sound very intimidating, they don’t usually attack people, so this means that the dog most likely won’t stop the intruder.
-6. Using Fake Surveillance Cameras Dummy cameras can look real, but they’re not.
-Even the battery-operated cameras that have a light on them may not necessarily deter a burglar.
+While your dog can sound very intimidating, they usually don’t attack people, so this means your dog most likely won’t stop the intruder.
+6. Avoid Fake Surveillance Cameras Dummy cameras can look real, but they aren’t.
+Even battery-operated cameras with a light might not deter a burglar.
 Experienced burglars can usually tell the difference between fake and real video surveillance.
-Fortunately, you can buy real security cameras that you can remotely access from your smartphone so you can keep track of what’s happening.
+Fortunately, you can buy real security cameras that you can access remotely from your smartphone.
+This lets you track what’s happening.
 Plus, burglars think twice.
-7. Inadequate Outdoor Lighting Dark areas make for great hiding places.
-Not having adequate lighting can make it easy for a burglar to stake out the house or hide where they can’t be seen, just waiting for an opportunity to go inside.
-8. Leaving the Empty Item Boxes Outside Christmas is the prime time in which the empty boxes of expensive items find their way into the outside trash.
-Burglars see this and it tells them that there are expensive items in the house that are worth breaking in for.
-They will take the items, pawn them or sell them to others.
-If possible, keep the boxes inside until you can break them down and put them in trash bags or take them to a closed dumpster.
-9. Posting on Social Media that You Will be Gone It can be a lot of fun to share your beach pictures while you’re at the beach, but it’s not a good idea.
-As secure as you think your Facebook posts may be and as trustworthy as your friends list may seem, you never know who is going to decide to take the opportunity to break into your home and take what’s yours.
-10. Leaving No or One Light On While Gone Some people leave no lights on while they’re gone.
+7. Ensure Good Outdoor Lighting Dark areas create great hiding places.
+Not having enough lighting can make it easy for a burglar to watch your house or hide where no one can see them, just waiting for a chance to go inside.
+8. Don’t Leave Empty Item Boxes Outside Christmas is a prime time when empty boxes of expensive items end up in outside trash.
+Burglars see this, and it tells them you have expensive items in your house worth stealing.
+They will take the items, then pawn or sell them.
+If possible, keep the boxes inside until you can break them downand put them in trash bags or take them to a closed dumpster.
+9. Don’t Post on Social Media That You Will Be Gone It can be fun to share your beach pictures while you’re there, but it’s not a good idea.
+Even if you think your Facebook posts are secure and your friends list seems trustworthy, you never know who will decide to take the opportunity to break into your home and take your belongings.
+10. Don’t Leave No or Only One Light On While Away Some people leave no lights on while they’re gone.
 Others leave only one on.
-A burglar who may be casing a home with one light will notice that the same light stays on at all times.
-This is a telltale sign that no one is home.
-Putting lights on a digital timer or being able to operate them remotely can enable you to make sure different lights are on every night.
-Keep Your Family Safe So here you have 10 common home security mistakes that you can avoid so that your home can be as safe as possible for you and your family.
+A burglar who might be casing a home with one light will notice that same light stays on all the time.
+This is a clear sign no one is home.
+Put lights on a digital timer or operate them remotely.
+This allows you to make sure different lights are on every night.
+Keep Your Family Safe by Avoiding the Common Home Security Mistakes So here you have 10 common home security mistakes that you can avoid so that your home can be as safe as possible for you and your family.

 A Security Alarm vs. Man’s Best Friend